ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 ### Wildcards are local to each rule

-Wildcard names only match _within_ a rule block.
-You can use the same wildcard names in multiple rules for consistency, but snakemake won't treat them any differently based on their shared name.
+Wildcard names only matter _within_ a rule block.
+You can use the same wildcard names in multiple rules for consistency and readability, but snakemake will treat them as independent wildcards.

-So, for example, this:
+So, for example, these two rules use the same wildcard `a` in both rules -

 ```python
 rule analyze_this: